refinedev/refine/documentation/blog/2023-04-14-refine-invoicer-5.md

 In this **#RefineWeek** series, we built a pdf invoice generator which allows users to create companies, add their clients, their contacts.
 They are also able to create missions with payment details such as daily rate and number of days for the mission to be completed, and issue invoices on those missions.

-While building the app, we covered several core **refine** concepts, particularly how data providers and hooks interact in data fetching and authentication.
+While building the app, we covered several core **Refine** concepts, particularly how data providers and hooks interact in data fetching and authentication.
 We made use of `dataProvider` and `authProvider` props, along with `resources` and `routerProvider`.

-We also made distinction between **refine** core modules and support packages such as the `@refinedev/strapi-4` which provides support to core features like `dataProvider` and `authProvider` with respect to communicating with the backend API.
+We also made distinction between **Refine** core modules and support packages such as the `@refinedev/strapi-4` which provides support to core features like `dataProvider` and `authProvider` with respect to communicating with the backend API.

-We became familiar with the new `resources` and routing definitions in **refine** version `v4`, where a particular resource item specifies the path to all its pages, instead of the exact component to render.
+We became familiar with the new `resources` and routing definitions in **Refine** version `v4`, where a particular resource item specifies the path to all its pages, instead of the exact component to render.
 The component to render is now specified in the route definitions, giving us more flexibility and control over defining a better routing system.

-We delved into the details about the fantastic support **refine** has for **Ant Design** components.
-We saw that **refine** lets us use **Ant Design** components out of the box, but also has its own library of support package in `@refinedev/antd`.
+We delved into the details about the fantastic support **Refine** has for **Ant Design** components.
+We saw that **Refine** lets us use **Ant Design** components out of the box, but also has its own library of support package in `@refinedev/antd`.
 We experienced the convenience of powerful **refine-Ant Design** hooks such as `useSimpleList()`, `useModalForm()` and `useDrawerForm()` that handle tremendous amount of heavy tasks such as data fetching and state management.
-We explored the excruciating details of how **refine** accomplishes these heavylifting in the background by digging into the source code of some of these hooks.
+We explored the excruciating details of how **Refine** accomplishes these heavylifting in the background by digging into the source code of some of these hooks.

-There are a lot more to **refine** than what we have covered in this series.
+There are a lot more to **Refine** than what we have covered in this series.
 We have made great strides in covering these topics so far by going through the documentation, especially to understand the provider - hooks interactions.

 We can always build on what we have covered so far.
 There are plenty of things that we can do moving forward, like implementing access control with the `accessControlProvider`, audit logging with the `auditLogProvider`, customizing the layout, header, auth pages, etc.

-Please feel free to reach out to the refine team or join the [refine Discord Channel](https://discord.gg/refine) to learn more and / or contribute!
+Please feel free to reach out to the Refine team or join the [Refine Discord Channel](https://discord.gg/refine) to learn more and / or contribute!